Tartar (1799 ship)

 Tartar was built in Spain in 1784, almost certainly under another name.
 She was taken in prize and appears under British ownership in 1799.
 She became a slave ship sailing from Liverpool in the triangular trade in enslaved people.
-She was captured in late 1799 on her first slave trading voyage before she was able to embark any slaves.
+She was captured in late 1799 on her first enslaving voyage before she was able to embark any captives.

 Career

+Captain John Sowerby acquired a letter of marque on 22 May 1799.
+Tartar sailed from Liverpool on 4 July 1799.
+In 1799, 156 British vessels sailed from British ports, bound on voyages to transport enslaved people; 134 of these vessels sailed from Liverpool.
+That said, Tartar did not appear on lists of British vessels that cleared from British ports bound for Africa.